KeyboardKit/website/collections/_posts/2023/2023-02-21-how-to-open-your-apps-system-settings-screen.md

 ---
-title:  How to open your app's System Settings screen
+title:  How to open your System Settings app screen
 date:   2023-02-20 11:00:00 +0100

 tags:   settings